dd9jn/rfc4880bis/crypto-refresh.md

 - ensure that the MPI's two-octet bitcount is less than or equal to 40 (5 octets of 8 bits)
 - allocate 5 octets, setting all to zero initially
 - copy the MPI data octets (without the two count octets) into the lower octets of the allocated space

+### Elliptic Curve Prefixed Octet String Wire Format {#ec-prefix}

+Another way to ensure that a fixed-length bytestring is encoded simply to the wire while remaining in MPI format is to prefix the bytestring with a dedicated non-zero octet.
+This specification uses 0x40 as the prefix octet.
+This is represented in this standard as `MPI(prefixed N octets of X)`, where `N` is the known bytestring length.

+For example, a five-octet opaque string using `MPI(prefixed 5 octets of X)` where `X` has the value `00 02 ee 19 00` would be written to the wire form as: `00 2f 40 00 02 ee 19 00`.

+To encode the string, we prefix it with the octet 0x40 (whose 7th bit is set), then set the MPI's two-octet bit counter to 47 (0x002f, 7 bits for the prefix octet and 40 bits for the string).

+To decode the string from the wire, an implementation that knows that the variable is formed in this way can:

+- ensure that the first three octets of the MPI (the two bit-count octets plus the prefix octet)  are `00 2f 40`, and
+- use remainder of the MPI directly off the wire.

+Note that this is a similar approach to that used in the EC point encodings found in {{ec-point-prefixed-native}}.

 ## Key Derivation Function